How to Extend DataFrame Library for Custom SQL Database Support: Example with HSQLDB

 Defining Helper Functions

-Define utility functions to manage database connections and tables.
-For example purposes, we create a small function that can populate the table with a schema and some sample data.
+You can define some utility functions to manage database connections and -tables.
+For this example, we'll create a small function that can populate the table with a schema and some sample data.

 const val URL = "jdbc:hsqldb:hsql://localhost/testdb"